wardbradt/go-ethereum/MEV_spec_v0_2.md

 ### Full block submission

 A proposal to allow MEV-Geth accepting fully constructed blocks as well as bundles is considered for inclusion in next versions.

-### Contract coinbase payments via proxy payment contract

-A purposefully crafted proxy payment contract is proposed as a requirement and the only payment method considered for `MEV equivalent gas price` calculation.

 ## Backwards Compatibility